 Rake and cultivate planting floor to cover the mummified berries, or broadcast AERO CALCIUM CYANAMID (57% special grade) 150 to 200 pounds per acre.
-Apply
+Apply spray or dust over entire plantation area, including plant

 Important: If plants have broken dormancy and green tips are showing, do not use AERO CALCIUM CYANA-MID dust.